If you want...Start with...Pricing shape

 Speakmac

 Best when you want live dictation into the app you are already using, local Mac workflow, and a low one-time price.
-It is not the broadest product here, but it is the cleanest paid fit for daily one-Mac dictation.
+It is not the broadest product here, but it is the cleanest paid fit for daily Mac dictation.

 Paraspeech